shubh81139/Weather-Dashboard/README.md

 - **Power Query (M Language)** – For data transformation and cleaning
 - **Weather API** – Provides live weather and AQI data (in JSON)
 - **Figma** – For custom background and modern UI layout
-- **JSON Parsing** – For converting raw API data into structured tables